 The Microgy plant converted dairy cow manure and other organic matter into biogas using an anaerobic process.
 The bacteria were thermophilic.
 The biogas produced was treated and converted to biomethane that was injected into the natural gas sales pipeline.

 Incoming manure from neighboring dairies and other organic matter was treated in eight digesters.
-One heater will maintain temperatures in the digesters to allow for optimum production of biogas.
+A heater in each digester maintained temperatures in the digesters to allow for optimum production of biogas.
 This biogas was composed of 60% methane (CH4), 40% carbon dioxide (CO2) and trace amounts of other gases including hydrogen sulfide (H2S).
-These produced gases will exit the digesters through a compressor that provides a draft on the eight digesters.
-The gas flows to an amine unit and multi stage reciprocating compression system.
+These produced gases exited the digesters through a compressor that provided a draft on the eight digesters.
+The biogas flowed to an amine unit and a multi stage reciprocating compression system.
 The amine unit removed almost all of the H2S and CO2.
 The gas was then dehydrated in a glycol unit before finally entering the natural gas sales pipeline.

 Reject gases from the amine unit, H2S and CO2, were directed to a biofilter that converted the H2S to weak sulfuric acid and the CO2 was emitted to the air.